artflutter/ferry_flutter_bloc/README.md

 # ferry_flutter_bloc

-BLOC wrapper over `graphql_flutter` streams with improved state handling.
+BLOC wrapper over `ferry` streams with improved state handling.

 ## How to use